<> <> <> <>

 How long after quitting smoking does erectile dysfunction improve?

 Ready to quit smoking but curious to know how quickly your ED will improve?
-A 2020 study evaluated the effects of smoking cessation on sexual functions in men aged 30 to 60 years of age.
+A 2020 study evaluated the effects of smoking cessation on sexual functions in men aged 30-60 years of age.

 The participants were assessed before they quit smoking and 6 months after they quit.